 Basic earnings (loss) per share are computed by dividing earnings available to common stockholders by the weighted average number of outstanding common shares during the period.
-Diluted earnings per share is computed by dividing net income by the weighted average number of shares outstanding during the period increased to include the number of additional shares of common stock that would have been outstanding if the potentially dilutive securities had been issued.
-For the period ended July 31, 2015 and 2014, the Company incurred losses; therefore, the effect of any common stock equivalent would be anti-dilutive during these periods.
+Diluted earnings per share are computed by dividing net income by the weighted average number of shares outstanding during the period increased to include the number of additional shares of common stock that would have been outstanding if the potentially dilutive securities had been issued.
+For the periods ended October 31, 2015 and 2014, the Company incurred net losses; therefore, the effect of any common stock equivalent would be anti-dilutive during these periods.